NYSCB Small Grants through Gifts and Bequests Fund

 Funding is available to individuals or not-for-profit organizations for a one-time project or purchase (funded entirely or in part).
 Proposals must demonstrate that they benefit the legally blind community in general.
 Funding is not intended to supplement a family or individual need.

-- A demonstration project that taught blind individuals how to safely navigate and in a kitchen.
+- A demonstration project that taught blind individuals how to safely navigate in a kitchen.

-- The purchase of a Braille embosser for the New York Public Library’s Andrew Heiskell Braille and Talking Books Library
+- The purchase of a Braille embosser for the New York Public Library, Andrew Heiskell Braille and Talking Books Library.

-- A summer program to provide kids with intense Braille instruction through fun and hands-on learning activities.
+- A summer program to provide kids with intense Braille instruction through fun, hands-on learning.

-Generally, NYSCB seeks proposals not to exceed $5,000 but may consider worthy requests to exceed this threshold.
+Generally, NYSCB seeks proposals that do not exceed $5,000, but may consider worthy requests to exceed that amount.
 Awards are subject to funding availability.
-NYSCB values proposal that include stated sustainability and have a far-reaching impact on NYCM consumers.
-With these funds, NYSCB will expect that the receiving agency or individual will collaborate with NYSCB to promote the funding and its purpose.
+NYSCB values proposals that include stated sustainability and have a far-reaching impact on the blind community.
+The NYSCB expects that the receiving agency or individual will collaborate with NYSCB to promote the purpose.

-Please put “NYSCB Gifts and Bequests” in the subject line.
-This application is a generic application and not all fields may be relevant.
-If you have questions about the application, please contact Winston Martin.
 Applications will be reviewed on a rolling basis.
-Applicants will receive a response within 90 days of submission of the completed application.
+Applicants will receive a response within 90 days of submission of completed application.

 Translate This Page